-In its Sub 148 Order, the Commission concluded that with regard to QFs that are small power producers, N.C.
+In the Sub 148 Order, the Commission concluded that with regard to QFs that are small power producers, N.C.
 Gen. Stat. § 62-156(b)(3) requires that when calculating avoided capacity rates using the peaker method, it is appropriate to require a payment for capacity in years of a utility's IRP forecast period only when a capacity need is demonstrated during that period.
 The Commission found that providing a levelized capacity payment over the term of the standard offer contract is a reasonable means of implementing this capacity payment.
+Id.
 The Commission also determined that this avoided capacity payment methodology is appropriate with regard to the standard offer to purchase available to QFs that are not small power producers.
+Id.
 The Commission based this change in methodology upon the "changed economic and regulatory circumstances facing QFs and utilities" - namely, the increasing amount of solar powered QF development activity and its impact on utilities' systems and rates.
+See id. at 15, 19, 48.

 The underlying IRP for purposes of the Sub 148 proceeding - DEP's 2016 IRP - does not show a capacity need until 2022.
 As such, the Commission's ruling in Sub 148 results in avoided capacity rates that use a zero value for capacity for the years 2019 to 2021.
-However, that ruling does not apply to QFs that established a legally enforceable obligation (LEO) prior to the date the Company made its avoided cost filing in Sub 148.
-As a result, QFs establishing a LEO after November 15, 2016 (new QFs) receive a capacity value that is zero in years 2019 through 2021; QFs that established LEOs prior to November 15, 2016 (legacy QFs) receive a capacity value that is not zero in years 2019 through 2021.
+However, that ruling does not apply to QFs that established a legally enforceable obligation ("LEO") prior to the date the Company made its avoided cost filing in Sub 148.
+See, e.g., Order Establishing Standard Rates and Contract Terms for Qualifying Facilities, Docket No. E-100, Sub 136, February 21, 2014, at 33 ("[a] QF has a right to long-term avoided cost contracts or other LEOs with rates determined at the time the obligation is incurred, even if the avoided costs at the time of delivery ultimately differ from those calculated at the time the obligation is originally incurred.").
+As a result, QFs establishing a LEO after November 15, 2016 ("new QFs") receive a capacity value that is zero in years 2019 through 2021; QFs that established LEOs prior to November 15, 2016 (legacy QFs) receive a capacity value that is not zero in years 2019 through 2021.
+See e.g., Order Setting Avoided Cost Parameters, Docket No. E-100, Sub 140, December 31, 2014 (Commission declines to approve utilities' request to not include the cost of capacity in years where the utility does not show a need for capacity when calculating avoided cost rates at that time).